Payments API

 approve flow accepts the same optional context.invoice object as

-that workflow approves the payment, POST /api/sdk/payments/{requestId}/confirm can be called
+workflow approves the payment, POST /api/sdk/payments/{requestId}/confirm can be called with

 All payment responses now include